BEP Frequently Asked Questions

 - Please refer to the Academic Standing and Grade Information page for further information regarding continued enrollment at WKU.

 - I was academically dismissed from school.
 What do I need to do to return to WKU?

 - A student dismissed from the University by the University Academic Probation Committee may appeal the decision to the Executive Appeals Committee.
 This committee will consider continued enrollment only after a written appeal has been submitted to the Director of the Academic Advising & Retention Center.
 If the Executive Committee approves an appeal, the student will be permitted to register for an additional semester on academic probation with conditions determined by the Executive Committee at the time of approval.
 Detailed operational procedures followed by the University Academic Probation Committee may be obtained from the Academic Advising & Retention Center in DSU 2141 (if you are dismissed or required to appeal you will received detailed information via email and letter).
 If the student chooses to sit out for a full calendar year OR is denied continued enrollment by the Executive Appeals Committee, the student must reapply for admission.

 To change your major, minor, or advisor you must go to TopNet and do the following:

 - Log in to TopNet

 - Select Student Records

 - Enter the desired term

 Follow the directions given at this site and, if directed, take the form to the specified departments for signatures.
-Finally, take the form to the AARC located within DUC A330 for processing.
+Once signed, take the form to the AARC located within DSU 2141 for processing.
 The intent of this new form and process is to improve accuracy and efficiency.
 All students may use this form except: